camcorrado/Memory-Game/README.md

 ## Motivation

-Lacking portfolio projects built with only HTML, CSS, & JavaScript, I decided to create a fun, interactive game to showcase this skillset.
+Lacking portfolio projects built with only HTML, CSS, & JavaScript, I decided to create a fun, interactive game to showcase this skill set.
 This app provides difficulty options that switch up the card styles as well as feedback for correct and incorrect guesses.

 ## Screenshots